MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 Take the following steps to support a successful deployment of the preview SAP Integration solution:

-1. Join the [Power Automate Community](https://powerusers.microsoft.com/t5/Microsoft-Power-Automate/ct-p/MPACommunity).
+1. Join the [Power Platform Community](https://powerusers.microsoft.com/).
 Ask questions, get helpful guidance, and share feedback about your organization's experience setting up and using the SAP Integration solution.

 1. Assemble a team with the following IT system administrators:
     - Network